eyupozkul/wappalyzer-wrapper/backend/src/README.md

     │   └── use_cases     # Business logic of every use case
     ├── config            # Configuration files
-    ├── frameworks        # Contains external frameworks/services used in the application │   └── db            # Database connections are defines
+    ├── frameworks        # Contains external frameworks/services used in the application │   └── db            # Database connections are defined
     └── models            # Database models

 ```